department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/initiatives/travel-pay-past-appts/travel-pay-past-appts-test-plan.md

-# Manual-UI Test Plan - Travel Pay for Past Appointments
+# Manual-QA Test Plan - Travel Pay for Past Appointments

 ## Project Summary Epic [[Epic] Community Care Direct Scheduling](https://github.com/department-of-veterans-affairs/va.gov-team/issues/62496)
 Added a feature that allows Veterans to submit a simple mileage-only travel reimbursement claim for past VA appointments that have occurred in the past 30 days for in-person appointments, vaccine appointments, or video appointments at a VA facility.